10 Best Rainy Season Activities for Fall in Vancouver

 Why not take up knitting or crocheting before the winter season so that you have some cozy gloves or a scarf to keep you warm when the cold weather hits?

-JJ Bean in the Park and Tilford Shopping Plaza in North Vancouver has a cozy fire and lots of seating and is next to the Park and Tilford Gardens, where you can wander around and enjoy the changing fall colours in a peaceful setting.
+JJ Bean in the Park and Tilford Shopping Plaza in North Vancouver is a great option for coffee and hot drinks since it has a cozy fire and lots of seating and is next to the Park and Tilford Gardens, where you can wander around and enjoy the changing fall colours in a peaceful setting .

 Shipyards Coffee in Lonsdale Quay is a cozy café that has delicious locally roasted coffee and baked goods to enjoy while you look out at the fall foliage.
 Or take your tasty treats to go and walk along the Shipyards boardwalk for beautiful views of Downtown Vancouver and the Burrard Inlet.